Videotex: New Zealand

 A private service known as TAARIS (Travel Agents Association Reservation and Information Service) was launched in New Zealand in 1985 for the Travel Agents Association of New Zealand by ICL Computers.
-This service used ICL's proprietary "Bulletin" software which was based on the Prestelstandard but provided many additional facilities such as the ability to run additional software for specific applications.
+This service used ICL's proprietary "Bulletin" software which was based on the Prestel standard but provided many additional facilities such as the ability to run additional software for specific applications.
 It also supported a proprietary email service.

 Netherlands

 In the Netherlands, the then state-owned phone company PTT (now KPN) operated two platforms: Viditel (launched in 1980) and Videotex Nederland.
 From the user perspective the main difference between these systems was that Viditel used standard dial-in phone numbers where Videotex used premium-rate telephone numbers.
 For Viditel you needed a (paid) subscription and on top of that you paid for each page you visited.
-For Videotex services you normally didn't need a subscription nor was there the need to authenticate: you paid for the services via the premium rate of the modem-connection based on connection time, regardless of the pages or services you retrieved.
+For Videotex services you normally did not need a subscription nor was there the need to authenticate: you paid for the services via the premium rate of the modem-connection based on connection time, regardless of the pages or services you retrieved.

 From the information-provider point of view, there were huge differences between Viditel and Videotex: Via Viditel all data was normally stored on the central computer(s) owned and managed by KPN: to update the information in the system you connected to the Viditel computer and via a terminal-emulation application you could edit the information.

 But when using Videotex the information is on a computer-platform owned and managed by the information-provider.
 The Videotex system connected the end-user to the Datanet 1 line of the information-provider.
 It was up to the information provider if the access-point (the box directly behind the telephone line) supported the videotex protocol or that it was a transparent connection where the host handled the protocol.

 As said the Videotex Nederland services offered access via several primary rate numbers and the information/service provider could choose the costs for accessing his service.
 Depending on the number used, the tariff could vary from ƒ 0,00 to ƒ 1,00 Dutch guilders (which is between €0.00 and €0.45 euro) per minute.